ParasX1/ANU-Market-Place/Report.md

 ## Application Design and Decisions

-*Please give clear and concise descriptions for each subsections of this part.
-It would be better to list all the concrete items for each subsection and give no more than `5` concise, crucial reasons of your design.
-Here is an example for the subsection `Data Structures`:*

-*I used the following data structures in my project:*
+*We used the following data structures in my project:*

 1. *AVLtree*